Trismegiste/phpunit-assert-solid/README.md

 ## How

 This library does nothing by itself.
-It is NOT a static code analyzer, like many others (you can see mine : [Trismegiste/Mondrian][4] ), it is more a helper for putting assertions on SOLID compliance in unit tests.
+It is NOT a static code analyzer, it is more a helper for putting assertions on SOLID compliance in unit tests.
 If a static code analyzer is a cure, this tool is a vaccine.